AI Screenr

 • Prioritization trade-offs backed by named metrics and specific dates

-• Strong discovery discipline — distinguishes jobs-to-be-done from stated asks
+• Strong discovery discipline — distinguishes underlying customer jobs from stated asks

-• Volunteers counter-examples and regrets without being prompted
+• Volunteers counter-examples and regrets without being asked

 Risks